+91 62898 97189

 Filing GST returns offers several benefits to businesses and the government alike.
 Here are the key advantages of GST return filing:

-1. Compliance with the Law: Filing GST returns is a legal requirement for all registered taxpayers.
+1. Compliance with the Law: All registered taxpayers must file GST returns.
 By adhering to the filing deadlines and procedures, businesses stay compliant with the Goods and Services Tax Act.

 2. Input Tax Credit (ITC) Claim: Regular GST return filing allows businesses to claim Input Tax Credit on the GST paid on purchases.
 This helps reduce the overall tax liability and improves cash flow.